 - The Mimecast API that receives this data:

-- and supports several industry standard strong cipher suites with a minimum key length of 128 bits.
+- Supports several industry standard strong cipher suites with a minimum key length of 128 bits.

 - New users are added.